Changsha Guangdong, China Travel Guide

 Urban nature observations.

-Capture the dynamic the spirit of Changsha's bustling markets and local street life for authentic shots of daily living.
+Capture the dynamic energy of Changsha's bustling markets and local street the way of life for authentic shots of daily living.

 Changsha constantly develops new cultural and entertainment complexes.
 Inquire about latest openings.

-Book attractionsHiking further up Yuelu Mountain offers less-crowded viewpoints looking out over the urban region and the Xiang River.
+Book attractionsHiking further up Yuelu Mountain offers less-crowded viewpoints with a view of the urban zone and the Xiang River.

-Find outdoor activitiesBook tickets online well in advance, especially during peak season, as they get sold out fast.
+Find outdoor activitiesReserve tickets online well in advance, especially during peak season, as they get sold out fast.

 Plan your visitVisit in the late afternoon to see the Young Mao Zedong statue in good light and stay for evening shows.